kuty007/OOP_2021_Ex4/README.md

 In this assignment we based our graph on Phyton package NetworkX see more info her: https://networkx.org/

 # Algorithm
-The algorithm work in this way: iterate on all pokemons in the pokemons list and check who is the best agent to collect him using the allocate_agents function its work in the following way:
+The algorithm work in the following way: iterate on all pokemons in the pokemons list and check who is the best agent to collect him using the allocate_agents function its work in the following way: